wengsengh/Exploratory_Data_Analysis/README.md

 # Exploratory-Data-Analysis

 This project is part of Udacity Data Analyst Nanodegree program.
+And I chose the White Wine Quality Data Set for this project.

 ## Project Overview